Avaiga/taipy-doc/docs/getting_started/index.md

     Core().run()
 ```

-3. **Scenario Creation & Data Management**: With the Taipy Core service up and running, you can create and manage scenarios, submit task graphs for execution, and access data nodes:
+3. **Scenario & Data Management**: With the Core service up and running, you can create
+and manage scenarios, submit task graphs for execution, and access data nodes:

 ```python linenums="1"
 import taipy as tp